 What is high sensitivity (HSP)?

-Why do HSPers become overstimulated more quickly?
+Why do HSPs become overstimulated more quickly?

 How do you recognize overstimulation in high sensitivity?